On the Ingleton-Violations in Finite Groups: Explicit Violation Construction with and

+Essentially this definition measures the ``sine'' of the angle between an entropy vector and the Ingleton hyperplane $\Delta_{h} = 0$.
+The Ingleton inequality fails iff $\iota>0$, and a larger index means a larger violation.
+Note that two entropy vectors might have the same violation index but different Ingleton scores, and vice versa.
+The best Ingleton violation index in the family $PGL(2,q)$ is again attained when $q = 13$, with $\iota = 0.0082$, whereas for an arbitrary entropy vector the best $\iota$ found in literature is $0.0276$ using quasi-uniform distributions\cite{Shadbakht-thesis}.\\

-On the other hand, since the subgroups involved in the $PGL(2,q)$ family has nice interpretations in terms of group actions, we can generalize this them in this framework.
-In Appendix~\ref{section:Asch} we follow this method to obtain two new families of violations in $PGL(n,q)$ for general $n$, and further generalize to an abstract construction using 2-transitive groups.
-Note that with Lemma~\ref{lemma:preimg} below, the families $PGL(n,q)$ can also be easily extended to families of violations in $GL(n,q)$.
+Next we discuss two directions for generalizing the above Ingleton-violating family and finding new violations.
+On the one hand, $PGL(2,q)$ is the quotient group of $GL(2,q)$, so supposedly $GL(2,q)$ should have a richer choice of subgroups violating Ingleton inequality.
+This approach is explored in the next section.
+On the other hand, since the subgroups in the $PGL(2,q)$ family have simple but fundamental interpretations in terms of group actions, we can generalize them in this framework.
+In particular, we obtain two new families of violations in $PGL(n,q)$ for general $n$, and further generalize to an abstract construction using 2-transitive groups.
+Since this approach is more abstract and requires more background knowledge, we defer it to Section~\ref{section:Asch}.